 You will need to print your tickets, and they will be scanned at the zoo entrance.

 If you are not a zoo member, but thinking about purchasing a membership, you’ll receive an email the day after you attend the Jack-o-Lantern Spectacular that has a promo code for $25 off any membership level.
 This promo code is good thru November 10, and is emailed to the email address that your tickets were sent to.

 Tickets are non-refundable and the event will be held if it’s raining (or snowing) out.
-Tickets can not be rescheduled for another night.
+Tickets can be rescheduled for another night, for a fee.
 If the zoo cancels the event, you can use your ticket for another night.

 Once you pick the day you want to attend the event, you’ll have to buy your tickets for an entrance time.
 There are usually three entrance times for weekdays and four times on the weekends.
 Take note that some of the earlier entrance times on the weekends are already sold out.

 The entrance times are typically 7:00, 8:00, 9:00, and on the weekends there’s a 10:00.
 You do not have to enter the event at these exact times.
 Your entrance time is the start of an one hour window for your entrance, so they just ask that you arrive before your one hour entrance window is up.